M.O.T.O.: Move to New Hampshire and tour of China

 M.O.T.O. relocated, this time to New Hampshire, as Caporino married bassist J.V.
 McDonough (formerly of The River City Rebels) and added her to the lineup.
 Joined by China-based expats Gil Brunnhoeffer and Chris Ginn, the band completed their first tour of China in 2013 with Shanghai based punk band Round Eye.

 Discography

 In the early years of the band, Caporino expressed disdain for compact disc media.
 Although recent M.O.T.O releases are now available in CD format, most of the earlier band releases were on cassette and LP.
-Most of their newer recordings are released through Criminal IQ Records and Little Teddy Recordings, the latter being home to Daniel Johnston's recordings.
+Most of their newer recordings are released through Criminal IQ Records and Little Teddy Recordings.

-In recent years, however, Caporino has changed his opinion about CDs, saying that they are "the best way to listen to music - you can play them in your car, download them easily onto a laptop and put them on your iPod", and has expressed annoyance at the resurgence of vinyl LPs, describing the format as "sonically limited and expensive to manufacture, while not allowing as much listening time as a CD, which can hold most double LPs on one disc.
-Plus you don't have to turn a CD over every 20 minutes or so."